The Chancellor Rishi Sunak presented the 2020 Budget on 11 March. The Finance Bill 2019-21 was published on 17 March.

 Finance Bill 2019-21

 The Finance Bill 2019-21 was presented on 17 March 2020.
 The Treasury has also published the explanatory notes to the Bill, and collates other relevant material on this page.
-Provisionally the Bill’s Second Reading is set for 22 April.
-Following Second Reading, selected clauses from the Bill will be debated by the Committee of the Whole House over two days at the start of the Bill’s Committee stage.
-Provisionally these debates are set for 27 & 28 April.
+Initially the Bill’s Second Reading had been set for Wednesday 22 April, but on 21 April the Leader of the House announced that this would be delayed to Monday 27 April.
+Following Second Reading, it is general practice for selected clauses from the Bill to be debated by the Committee of the Whole House over two days at the start of the Bill’s Committee stage.
+However, the Government laid a programme motion which the House approved at the conclusion of the Bill’s Second Reading, which dispenses with this.
+The Bill is now scheduled to be considered by Public Bill Committee, starting on 4 June; the Committee is to conclude its proceedings by 25 June.

 As is common practice, the Government had published draft provisions to be included in the Finance Bill last summer.
 Some of these followed earlier consultation exercises, others provided for certain technical changes, while a third group were to have immediate or retrospective effect.
 Following confirmation of the date of the Budget, the Financial Secretary, Jesse Norman, gave a written statement on 25 February.
 He announced that the Finance Bill would be published a few days after the Budget, and added that the Government remained “committed to legislating those measures published in July 2019, subject to confirmation at Budget 2020.”